-PART 1: Signing your housing contract, confirming your web profile info, and learning more about Community Choices.
-See A step-by-step guide to completing the housing application (part I)
+- Part 1: Signing your housing contract, confirming your web profile info, and learning more about Community Choices.

-PART 2: Creating a roommate group, applying for a suite, or applying to live in a Living Learning Community (opens on June 1st).
+- Part 2: Creating a roommate group, applying for a suite, or applying to live in a Living Learning Community.

 All students registered with a full time status in the Fall semester are eligible to take part in the Room Selection process.
 This includes students who are currently studying abroad.